phillord/tawny-owl/docs/obo.md

 Next comes our ontology proper.
 Finally, we call the store-iri, to save any IRIs that have been created (and the ones restored originally).
-While new IRIs are random UUIDs they are persistant for a given identifier.
+While new IRIs are random UUIDs they are persistent for a given identifier.

     (tawny.obo/obo-store-iri "./src/tawny/obo/pizza/pizza_iri.edn")